 1) Starting a Classification

-- Open the ECCN Classification card from the dashboard.
+- Open the ECCN Classification card from the sidebar.

 - Enter a short product identifier (1–3 words) in the input field — e.g., thermal camera, VPN router, IC chips, fiber laser.

-The URL and Data Sheet upload input methods are planned for a future version.
+The URL and Data Sheet upload input methods in the Quick ECCN card are planned for a future version.
 Only the short product identifier input is currently active.
+If you need datasheet-based classification, use Step 1 of the 7-Step Guided Workflow, which accepts up to 5 attachments.

 2) How the Guided Flow Works